CosmicHorrorDev/rust_text_classifier/README.md

 ### Required Configuration

+This repo is essentially assumed to be installed under `/opt/rust_text_classifier` with only one required change being

+- A config file called `config.json` (`sample_config.json` acts as a template)

+If desired a different `posts_corpus` can be used and several files will be automatically generated

+- `posts.db` simply keeps track of classifications on posts
+- `text_classifier.pkl` which is a pickled form of the classifier to avoid having to retrain each time the program is launched

 The bot expects:
  - A config file at `$XDG_CONFIG_HOME/rust_text_analyzer/config.json`
    - `sample_config.json` is an example config with all the required fields